nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Change the year in the top right of the app interface
+- Change the year in the top right of the app interface and press Enter or click the GO button
 - Observe that the list of movies updates to reflect these changes
 - This demonstrates that the filter data is being propagated throughout the app